aws-samples/aws-lambda-layer-kubectl/samples/update-configmap/README.md

 #  eks-auth-update-hook

-This sample creates an AWS Serverless Application from SAR(Serverless App Repository) and behaves as a cloufromation custom resource to help [aws-samples/amazon-eks-refarch-cloudformation](https://github.com/aws-samples/amazon-eks-refarch-cloudformation) project create a complete Amazon EKS cluster and update the `aws-auth` configmap in a automated flow.
+This sample creates an AWS Serverless Application from SAR(Serverless App Repository) and behaves as a cloudformation custom resource to help [aws-samples/amazon-eks-refarch-cloudformation](https://github.com/aws-samples/amazon-eks-refarch-cloudformation) project create a complete Amazon EKS cluster and update the `aws-auth` configmap in a automated flow.